 ⇨ Your Social Insurance Number (SIN)

 All students with TAs or RAs must have a Social Insurance Number.
-If you do not already have one:
+If you do not already have one, gather the required documents and take them to the Service Canada office:

 Canada Place Service Canada Centre